 Some properties needs to be renamed before the package gets imported into Vault.

-In order to manipulate a BCP package, bcpToolkit 19 can be used to convert the BCP package into a database that can easily be manipulated.
+In order to manipulate a BCP package, bcpToolkit 19 or later can be used to convert the BCP package into a database that can easily be manipulated.

 In following article a BCP package that contains user defined properties is required.